 In connection with our review, we have not independently verified any of the foregoing information and have assumed and relied on such information being complete and accurate in all material respects.
 With respect to the Business Forecasts, the management of the Company has advised us, and we have assumed, that such forecasts have been reasonably prepared on bases reflecting the best currently available estimates and judgments of the Company's management as to the future financial performance of the Business under the two separate scenarios reflected therein.
-With respect to the Earnout Estimates, the management of the Company has advised us, and we have assumed, that such estimates have been reasonably prepared on bases reflecting the best currently available estimates and judgments of the Company's management as to the probability of, and the expected timing and amounts of, the Net Milestone Payments and as to the probability of, and the expected timing of, the occurrence of each of the Milestone Events giving rise to the payments contemplated by the Earn-out Payment Rights.
+With respect to the Earnout Estimates, the management of the Company has advised us, and we have assumed, that such estimates have been reasonably prepared on bases reflecting the best currently available estimates and judgments of the Company's management as to the probability of, and the expected timing and amounts of, the Net Milestone Payments and as to the probability of, and the expected timing and amounts of, the Net Milestone Payments and as to the probability of, and the expected timing of, the occurrence of each of the Milestone Events giving rise to the payments contemplated by the Earn-out Payment Rights.
 With your consent, our analysis did not take into account the impact of the Company's tax net operating losses or the Company being able to forgo a contemplated issuance of equity securities as a result of the Transaction.
 We express no view or opinion with respect to the Business Forecasts or the assumptions upon which they are based and, at the direction of management of the Company, we have further assumed that such forecasts are a reasonable basis on which to evaluate the Company and the Transaction.
-We also have assumed, with your consent, that, in the course of obtaining any regulatory or third party consents, approvals or agreements in connection with the Transaction, no delay, limitation, restriction or condition will be imposed that would have an adverse effect on the Company or the Business, and that the Transaction will be consummated in accordance with the terms of the Asset Purchase Agreement without waiver, modification or amendment of any material term, condition or agreement thereof.
+We also have assumed, with your consent, that, in the course of obtaining any regulatory or third party consents, approvals or agreements in connection with the Transaction will be consummated in accordance with the terms of the Asset Purchase Agreement without waiver, modification or amendment of any material term, condition or agreement thereof.
 In addition, we have not been requested to make, and have not made, an independent evaluation or appraisal of the assets or liabilities (contingent or otherwise) of the Company or the Business, nor have we been furnished with any such evaluations or appraisals.